 6. “You’re a lifesaver.”

-- Explanation & Nuance: This common metaphor expresses a huge sense of relief.
-While not meant to be taken literally, it effectively communicates that their help was critically important and saved you from a difficult situation.
+- Explanation & Nuance: This common metaphor expresses a huge sense of relief, communicating that their help was critically important.

 - Tone: Informal, Enthusiastic, Relieved.